OmakaseaNFT/chia-nft-util/README.md

 4) Bulk create offers for NFTs

 Works with IPFS out of the box.
 Must have images and metadata ready, along with their IPFS CIDs.
-Check `/metadata` for a metadata template.
+Check `/metadata` for example metadata from Chia Friends.

 Powered by [Chia Agent](https://github.com/Chia-Mine/chia-agent/blob/main/src/api/README.md)